 Helpful diagrams to show you how and where to scrape your oboe reed!
 Use these as a reference to know where and how to scrape a reed.

-Here are three different scraping techniques that will help you scrape your reeds more smoothly.
-This will help your reeds vibrate and respond more easily.
+Here are three different scraping techniques that will help you scrape your oboe reeds more smoothly.
+This will help your oboe reeds vibrate and respond more easily.

 You will need several reliable tests to see how functional a reed is.
-This post will show you what you want to learn from playing on just the reed without the oboe.
+This post will show you how to crow an oboe reed and what you can learn from the crow.